This guide will help you learn how to grow whitecurrants. It includes the sun requirements, when to plant, feeding, and harvesting tips.

 When can I harvest Whitecurrants?

-Continuous harvest throughout the season when berries are white.
+Continuous harvest throughout the season when the berries are white.
 Berries can be eaten fresh or frozen for later use.

 Pests